M1K31/MotionEye-Custom/README.md

 1.  **Install Dependencies:** Follow the dependency installation instructions in the "For Developers" section above.
 Make sure you have installed both the system packages (like `motion` and `ffmpeg`) and the Python packages (by running `pip install .`).

-2.  **Create Local Directories:** In the root of the project, create local directories to store your configuration, logs, and media files.
-    ```sh
-    mkdir -p conf run log media
-    ```

-3.  **Create a Local Configuration File:** You will need a configuration file to tell motionEye where to find your local directories.
+2.  **Create a Local Configuration File:** You will need a configuration file to tell motionEye where to find your local directories.
     *   First, get the full path to your project directory by running `pwd`.
     *   Create a new file named `conf/motioneye.conf`.
     *   Add the following content to the file, replacing `/path/to/your/project` with the actual path you got from `pwd`: